Imperialism: Germany

+Inca

 Italy

 The Italian Empire (Impero italiano) comprised the overseas possessions of the Kingdom of Italy primarily in northeast Africa.
 It began with the purchase in 1869 of Assab Bay on the Red Sea by an Italian navigation company which intended to establish a coaling station at the time the Suez Canal was being opened to navigation.
 This was taken over by the Italian government in 1882, becoming modern Italy's first overseas territory.
 By the start of the First World War in 1914, Italy had acquired in Africa the colony of Eritrea on the Red Sea coast, a large protectorate and later colony in Somalia, and authority in formerly Ottoman Tripolitania and Cyrenaica (gained after the Italo-Turkish War) which were later unified in the colony of Libya.

 Outside Africa, Italy possessed the Dodecanese Islands off the coast of Turkey (following the Italo-Turkish War) and a small concession in Tianjin in China following the Boxer War of 1900.
 During the First World War, Italy occupied southern Albania to prevent it from falling to Austria-Hungary.
 In 1917, it established a protectorate over Albania, which remained in place until 1920.
 The Fascist government that came to power with Benito Mussolini in 1922 sought to increase the size of the Italian empire and to satisfy the claims of Italian irredentists.

-In its second invasion of Ethiopia in 1935–36, Italy was successful and it merged its new conquest with its older east African colonies to create Italian East Africa.
+After its second invasion of Ethiopia in 1936, Italy occupied Ethiopia until 1941.
 In 1939, Italy invaded Albania and incorporated it into the Fascist state.
 During the Second World War (1939–1945), Italy occupied British Somaliland, parts of south-eastern France, western Egypt and most of Greece, but then lost those conquests and its African colonies, including Ethiopia, to the invading allied forces by 1943.
 It was forced in the peace treaty of 1947 to relinquish sovereignty over all its colonies.
 It was granted a trust to administer former Italian Somaliland under United Nations supervision in 1950.
 When Somalia became independent in 1960, Italy's eight-decade experiment with colonialism ended.